Below is a list of all the books I discuss in my blog posts.

 McCallum, Ann.
 Eat Your Math Homework: Recipes for Hungry minds.
 Watertown, MA: Charlesbridge, 2011.

 McElligott, Matthew.
 The Lion’s Share: A Tale of Halving Cake and Eating it, Too.
-Walker and Co., 2009.
+New York: Walker and Co., 2009.

 Otoshi, Kathryn.
 One.
 San Rafael, California: KO Kids Books, 2008.